 This comparison chart describes compounding and storage considerations.

-Regardless of the naloxone formulation, a complete naloxone rescue kit should have a minimum of two doses of naloxone and two delivery devices.
+Regardless of the naloxone formulation, a complete naloxone rescue kit should have a minimum of two (2) doses of naloxone and two (2) delivery devices.
+Some locations with high illicit fentanyl prevalence have increased the number of doses to three (3).
 The kit components can be simply placed in a pharmacy bag as with other medications, or they can be packaged in a special “naloxone rescue kit” bag.
 Collaboration with a local organization engaged in an overdose prevention initiative may provide special bags or containers to promote a uniform message to the community.
 These are some examples: